-Paul Chandler, CEO of Property Sciences has been voted the Valuation Visionary for 2019.
-The Valuation Visionary Award, established by the Collateral Risk Network (CRN) in 2011, nominates the person who exemplifies integrity, dedication, and exemplary service to the collateral valuation profession.
+Scott Reuter, Chief Appraiser and Director of Valuation at Freddie Mac, has been named the 2021 Valuation Visionary.
+This award established by the Collateral Risk Network, Inc. (CRN) in 2011, recognizes persons who exemplify integrity, dedication, and exemplary service to the collateral valuation profession.

 The CRN is a group of valuation experts focused on resolving the many challenges facing our profession.
 Lending institutions, Wall Street, Fannie Mae, Freddie Mac, Veterans Affairs, the Federal Housing Administration, Appraisal Managements Companies, regulators, and appraisers are represented in the CRN.
 Through our quarterly meetings and private email network, the thought leaders within the appraisal profession act as counsel to each other, share experiences, and assist each other in solving mutual problems.